You are here

 - 1 = Poor: (Note: At least one of these examples must occur for a Poor rating to be given) Team members or spectators continually comment to opponents and/or officials and are disrespectful.
 Team captain showed no control over the team.
 Multiple unsporting technical fouls, unsportsmanlike conduct penalties, or yellow cards issued.
 Participant ejection for unsporting behavior.
 An Intramural Supervisor had to step-in on more than one occasion to address unsportsmanlike behavior among team members.
 Any other behavior deemed inappropriate or unsportsmanlike by the Intramural Staff.

 The captain of any team that receives a 1-rating will be required to meet with an Intramural Sports Administrative Staff representative before that team’s next game, and will be suspended from participation in Intramural Sports until at least the time of the meeting.
 A team receiving a 1-rating will be rated by an Intramural Supervisor in its next game.
-Any team that receives more than one sportsmanship rating of 1 in a season, or a team that receives a 1 and a 2, in any order and at any point in the season, will not be eligible to compete in the remainder of the season.
+A team that receives a 2-rating for the first time will receive a notification/warning email from the Intramural Sports staff.
+Any team that receives more than one sportsmanship rating of 1 in a season, or a team that receives a 1 and a 2, in any order and at any point in the season, will not be eligible to compete in the remainder of the season or playoffs.
 The captain of any team that receives two 2-ratings will be required to meet with an Intramural Sports staff representative before that team’s next game, and the team will be put on Sportsmanship Probation.
 Any rating of 2 or 1 at any point thereafter will result in that team’s dismissal from the league or playoffs.

 In addition, teams must finish the regular season with a Sportsmanship Point Average (SPA) of 2.5 or better to qualify for the playoffs.
 The 2.5 SPA must be maintained throughout the playoffs to continue competing.
 During the playoffs, any team that receives a 1-rating will be eliminated from the playoffs, regardless of the outcome of that game.
 If a team wins a playoff game and is disqualified due to sportsmanship, no team will advance.